dropik/CRMit.Customers/README.md

+# CRMit
+An example of a CRM system for a generic busyness.
+Based on microservice architecture.
+Implemented with ASP.NET Core.

+## Purposes
+As the 'CRM' (Customer Relationship Management) prefix in the name CRMit suggests, this system manages the relationship between the customer itself and the busyness (which in this case is a generic item-selling busyness).
+It stores customer data, handles items, purchases and various notifications to customer

 # CRMit.Customers
-Microservice responsible for Customer resource in CRMit API v1.
+Microservice responsible for Customers resource in CRMit REST API v1.

 ## Getting Started
-Currently testable in a single host environment via docker-compose.
+For demonstration purposes, composing is made via docker-compose.
 To start microservice, run
 ```cmd
 > run.cmd
 ```

-# API Resource: Customers
+# REST API Resource: Customers

 ## Customer

-Represents a customer which this CRM system targets.
+Represents data of a single customer.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |